GreenIron/Recoinition/README.md

 # Recoinition, a tool for coin recognition

 # 1- Overview
 The objective here is to identify a coin based on a phone-camera picture.

-There are a few difficulties that make this challenge a little bit more complicated than bill or form identificaiton:
+There are a few difficulties that make this challenge a little bit more complicated than bill or form identification:
 * letters and numbers are engraved and not printed, meaning that character contours and color are more complex and less reproductible
 * metal is more ductible, so marks and shape alteration are more common
 * the amount of real pictures available on the internet is scarcer